Updated September 6th, 2020

 Unfortunately, the astounding success of this study went vastly unnoticed due to pre-existing stigmas that were still associated with the cannabis plant at that time.

 Mechoulam struck gold again in 1992 when he and colleagues William Devane and Dr. Lumir Hanus discovered anandamide, a naturally occurring endogenous cannabinoid known today as an endocannabinoid.
 This crucial finding led to the discovery of the endocannabinoid system (ECS).
 A highly sophisticated network of endocannabinoids, metabolic enzymes, and highly specialized receptors, the ECS is believed to be our most essential biological function.
-The endocannabinoid system is responsible for establishing health and maintaining a state of homeostasis within the body.
+The endocannabinoid system is responsible for establishing health and maintaining a state of balance within the body.

 Dr. Raphael Mechoulam achieved several lifetime achievement awards that include the Israel Prize in 2000 and the Rothschild Prize in 2012.
-His groundbreaking contributions in the field of medical cannabis were paramount to the establishment of cannabis science, and he is an inspiration to many.
+His groundbreaking contributions in the field of wellness cannabis were paramount to the establishment of cannabis science, and he is an inspiration to many.
 He is currently 89 years old and still teaches at the Hebrew University of Jerusalem.

 Author: Joshua Willard (Freelance CBD Content Writer & Editor)